 Plant-based proteins

-All whole plant foods have some protein (even fruit!), but beans, lentils and peas are especially rich sources.
+All whole plant foods have some protein (even fruit!), but beans (think black beans, pinto beans, chickpeas, etc.), lentils, and split peas are especially rich in protein.
 Tofu, veggie burgers, and low-fat meat substitutes are great too.

 Nuts and seeds